nickbrandt/GitLab/doc/development/merge_request_performance_guidelines.md

 > particular item, but the full implications must be understood and
 > carefully weighed before choosing a different course.

+Ideally, each of these tradeoffs should be documented in the separate issues, labelled accordingly and linked to original issue and epic.

 ## Impact Analysis

 **Summary:** think about the impact your merge request may have on performance